virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ## Markdown description

 Markdown is a light language with plain text formatting syntax.
 This language is supported by Cloud Scripting technology to describe a `description`, `success texts` or showing [`custom response` texts](/creating-manifest/visual-settings/#success-text-customization).
+Cloud Scripting uses [CommonMark](http://commonmark.org/) implementation to convert Markdown syntax into html code.

 ### Emphasis

 Markdown treats underscores and asterisks to emphase text.
 Wrapped text with one `*` or `_` will be wrapperd with HTML `<em>` tag and double `*`'s or `_`'s will be wrapped with HTML `<strong>` tag.

 <center>![emphasis](/img/emphasis.jpg)</center>

 @@@
 ```yaml
 type: update